threefoldtech/home/contribution/development_process.md

 # Development Process

-The development process of our projects is agile, collaborative and above all, respectful. we believe in the ingenuity of the people and that everyone has invaluable input to our codebase.
+The development process of our projects is agile, collaborative and above all, respectful.
+We believe in the ingenuity of the people and that everyone has invaluable input to our codebase.

-**github project based**
+**Github project based**

 ## Technical Product (account level)